 We all know that today’s students want a higher education experience tailored to their needs and expectations, but what does that mean?

-At its core, they want personalized digital engagements that clearly tie education opportunities to labor market outcomes.
-They want programming that’s flexibly scheduled and tied to in-demand skills and needs.
-And they want offerings that lead to a diverse mix of credentials that they can pursue over time—not just static degrees.
+At its core, it means they want personalized digital engagements that clearly tie education opportunities to labor market outcomes.
+They want programming that is flexibly scheduled and tied to in-demand skills and needs.
+And they want offerings that provide a diverse mix of credentials they can pursue over time—not just static degrees.

 “The education marketplace is increasingly crowded with competitors and offerings—from degrees to non-credit credentials,” wrote Quentin Ruiz-Esparza, associate director of Online Duke at Duke University.
 “Universities can mitigate these obstacles by designing a seamless experience for learners.”

 Delivering this level of seamlessness requires a shift in the institutional model of planning and launching programing, and in how students are served and engaged.
-These are problems solvable through leveraging next-generation EdTech tools and systems designed around massive personalization, curated content and instant delivery.
+These problems are solved through next-generation EdTech tools and systems designed around massive personalization, curated content and instant delivery.

-Modern Campus empowers higher education institutions to engage modern learners for life through increased student engagement initiatives.
+Modern Campus empowers institutions to engage modern learners for life through increased student engagement initiatives.

-We recognize that the higher education market is changing – that students have high expectations and that more is asked of postsecondary education providers than ever before.
+We recognize that the higher education market is changing.
+Students have high expectations, and more is being asked of postsecondary education providers than ever before.

-So we built a platform designed to close what we call the “modern learner engagement gap”.
-Unlike homegrown and one-size-fits-all systems, higher education providers leveraging the Modern Campus platform can create student-first experiences, ensuring every digital touchpoint they have is a positive one.
-This frictionless-ness is driven home through pathways software that helps students connect every offering to skills, relevant credentials, and labor market outcomes.
+So we built a platform designed to close what we call the “modern learner engagement gap.”
+Unlike homegrown and one-size-fits-all systems, higher education providers leveraging the Modern Campus platform can create student-first experiences, ensuring every digital touchpoint learners have is a positive one.

-Modern Campus is how forward-thinking colleges and universities unlock value from student relationships—improving both learners’ lives and institutional bottom-lines.
-What’s more, Modern Campus helps modern campuses transform short-term relationships into lifelong learning engagement.
+Modern Campus is how forward-thinking colleges and universities unlock value from student relationships, improving both learners’ lives and the institution’s bottom lines.
+What’s more: Modern Campus helps modern campuses transform short-term relationships into lifelong learning engagements.

 Last updated: March 1, 2021